sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

 Manages a Kubernikus (Kubernetes as a Service) cluster.

-~> Changing the arguments of Kubernikus node pools (except the `size` argument) will result in the node pool downscaling, deleting and creating a new node pool with the new argument specified.
+~> Changing the arguments of Kubernikus node pools (except the `size` or `config` arguments) will result in the node pool downscaling, deleting and creating a new node pool with the new argument specified.

 ## Example Usage